sanamedio/log-of-learning/README.md

-# Why Python?
+# python-notes

-Cuz it's sweet, gentle and elegant.
+sweet, gentle and elegant :)